Classification of Fermi-LAT sources with deep learning using energy and time spectra: Abstract

 \section{Abstract}

-Machine learning techniques are powerful tools for the classification of unidentified gamma-ray sources.
-We present a new approach based on dense and recurrent deep neural networks to classify unidentified or unassociated gamma-ray sources in the last release of the \textit{Fermi}-LAT catalog (4FGL-DR2).
-Our method uses the actual measurements of the photon energy spectrum and time series as input for the classification, instead of specific, hand-crafted features.
+Despite the growing number of gamma-ray sources detected by the \textit{Fermi}-Large Area Telescope (LAT), about one third of the sources in each survey remains of uncertain type.
+We present a new deep neural network approach for the classification of unidentified or unassociated gamma-ray sources in the last release of the \textit{Fermi}-LAT catalogue (4FGL-DR2) obtained with 10 years of data.
+In contrast to previous work, our method directly uses the measurements of the photon energy spectrum and time series as input for the classification, instead of specific, human-crafted features.
+Dense neural networks, and for the first time in the context of gamma-ray source classification recurrent neural networks, are studied in depth.
 We focus on the separation between extragalactic sources, i.e.\ Active Galactic Nuclei, and Galactic pulsars, and on the further classification of pulsars into young and millisecond pulsars.
-Our list of high-confidence candidate sources labelled by the neural networks provides targets for further multiwavelength observations to identify their nature.
-The deep neural network architectures we develop can be easily extended to include specific features as well as multiwavelength data on the source photon energy and time spectra coming from different instruments.
+Our neural network architectures provide powerful classifiers, with a performance that is comparable to previous analyses based on human-crafted features.
+Our benchmark neural network predicts that of the sources of uncertain type in the 4FGL-DR2 catalogue, 1050 are Active Galactic Nuclei and 78 are Galactic pulsars, with both classes following the expected sky distribution and the clustering in the variability-curvature plane.
+We investigate the problem of sample selection bias by testing our architectures against a cross-match test data set using an older catalogue, and propose a feature selection algorithm using autoencoders.
+Our list of high-confidence candidate sources labelled by the neural networks provides a set of targets for further multiwavelength observations addressed to identify their nature.
+The deep neural network architectures we develop can be easily extended to include specific features, as well as multiwavelength data on the source photon energy and time spectra coming from different instruments.